traoreabraham931-creator/Simple-RAG/README.md

 Step 4: these closest matches are combined with the initial query, and the new query resulting from this combination is submitted to a LLM model.
 Step 5: ultimately, the LLM model yields an answer.

+## Application
+An example of information retrieval in a CV is proposed in the Jupyter notebook attached to this project.